Skip to content

 Get more detailed help on VAT in;

-Although there is no legal requirement for the self employed to have a separate business bank account.
+There is no legal requirement for the self employed to have a separate business bank account.
+But there are some good reasons to do so.

-Even if you wanted to use your personal bank account, many banks will stop you from using it for business purposes if the number of transactions increases significantly.
+Even if you want to use your personal bank account, many banks will stop you from using it for business purposes if the number of transactions increases significantly.

 Aside from keeping on top of your business cashflow, keeping clear and accurate records of all your sales and expenses is crucial to the survival of your new business.

-These days there are online accounts packages that can simplify the financial side of things and save you time.
+These days, online accounts software can massively simplify the financial side of things and save you time.

-Most include a facility for you to create and send invoices, track payments, link directly to your bank account, log expenses and automatically calculate your VAT.
+Most include a facility to create and send invoices, track payments, link directly to your bank account, log expenses and automatically calculate your VAT.

-Our guide on How to choose the best online accounting software for your business tells you more about how online accounting works and help you to make the right choice.
+Our guide on choosing the best online accounting software explains how online accounting works in practice.

 Remember to get professional advice from a qualified person before taking any action.
 Don’t rely purely on the information contained in this article.